Madonna and religion

-Critical scope
+Background and scope

 Shortly after her debut in the 1980s, various cultural analyses of her figure touched on Madonna's religious connotations.
-Various of them were categorized under her academic mini-subdiscipline, the Madonna studies, which flourished with other topics, according to observers such as Andi Zeisler, Douglas Kellner and Ricardo Baca.
+Various of them were categorized under her mini academic subdiscipline, the Madonna studies, which flourished with other topics, according to observers such as Andi Zeisler, Douglas Kellner and Ricardo Baca.
 Author and professor Thomas Ferraro notes this early stage, saying "Madonna's impact posed an expressly religious puzzle".
-She also became a "favorite topic" for religious fundamentalists in her prime.
-According to editors of Religion and Popular Culture (2016), her video "Like a Prayer" inspired "perhaps more than any other music video scholarly analysis of its religious meanings".
-On the other hand, other religious studies scholars, like James R. Lewis, have explored Madonna's figure from perspectives that included astrology.
+She also became a "favorite topic" for religious fundamentalists in her prime according to editors of Religion and Popular Culture (2016).
+They also addressed how her video "Like a Prayer" inspired "perhaps more than any other music video scholarly analysis of its religious meanings".
+On the other hand, religious studies scholars, like James R. Lewis, explored Madonna's figure from perspectives that included astrology.

-It has also attracted media attention and headlines through the best part of career.
-In 2018, Cady Lang from Time, commented that there are few figures more closely associated with religion in pop culture than Madonna.
-Her long-standing relationship with the Catholic Church was noted by publications including Huron Daily Tribune, with Phoenix New Times describing it as a "synonymous with each other" in 2015.
-Vanity Fair called it a "famously complicated relationship".
+In 2018, Cady Lang from Time magazine, commented that there are few figures more closely associated with religion in pop culture than Madonna.
+According to Ferraro, in Felling Italian: The Art of Ethnicity in America (2005), "Italian Catholicism informs just about everything Madonna does, most often in ways that are not officially sanctioned".
+Such long-standing relationship or reciprocal reactions from Roman Catholic Church was noted by publications, including Phoenix New Times, whose editor Jason Keil described as a "synonymous with each other" in 2015.
 In 2010, Time magazine included Madonna's moments in their "Top 10 Vatican Pop-Culture Moments"; a rank that shows how the Roman Catholic Church mixed with contemporary culture.

 Madonna's religious profile

-Madonna's religious background and public display have been extensively detailed.
+Madonna's religious background and public display have been documented.